Blog

 (Source: Gliklich RE et al., 2010)

-3. Product register
+3. Product Register

 • provide answers to the questions:

-• Where can we learn about this?
+• Where can we learn more?

-3.1 Regulatory requirement
+3.1 Regulatory requirements

 (MDR, Annex XIV Part B)